Our tax tracking feature allows you to apply a tax rate and tax amount to each expense.

 Setting up tax tracking

-Tax tracking can be enabled in the policy settings for any policy, whether company or personal.
+Tax tracking can be enabled in the policy settings for any policy, whether group or individual.

-- If your policy is not directly connected to an accounting system, go to Settings > Policies > [Select policy] > Tax to enable tax.
+- If your policy is not directly connected to an accounting system, go to Settings > Policies > Group > [Policy Name] > Tax to enable tax.

-- If your company policy is connected to Xero, QuickBooks Online or NetSuite, make sure to first enable Tax via the connection configuration page (Settings > Policies > [Select policy] > Connections > Configure) and then sync the connection.
+- If your group policy is connected to Xero, QuickBooks Online or NetSuite, make sure to first enable Tax via the connection configuration page (Settings > Policies > Group > [Policy Name] > Connections > Configure) and then sync the connection.
 Your tax rates will then be imported.

 In the tax settings, you can then: